crycode-de/hexo-generator-search/README.md

   * `excerpt` - generated results use the excerpts as content if available.
   * `raw` - generated results use the raw mainbody if available. (json only, also contains the front-matter)
   * `false` - generated results only cover title and other meta info without mainbody.
+- **lang** (Optional) - when `true` the language of the post will be included in the output.
+This is useful for multilingual blogs.
+Defaults to the first language of the Hexo site, which is set in the root `_config.yml` file. (json only)
 - **ignore_regex** (Optional) - a regular expression to ignore certain files from being indexed.
 For example, you can use `'^.+\.(js|css)$'` to ignore all JavaScript and CSS files within the source folder. (json only)
 - **template** (Optional) - path to a custom XML template
 - **strip_html** (Optional) - when `true` all HTML tags will be removed from the content.